 TinkerMake’s version of the OpenRC F1 BOM can be found in Google Drive for anyone to download.

-Our shop is selling the sealed bearings and the screw kits to simplify your build process, so if you want to save some time getting those parts together, make sure to swing by our store and pick them up.
+Save time with our ready to ship sealed bearings and the screw kits to simplify your build process, so if you want to save some time getting those parts together, make sure to swing by our store and pick them up.

 3D Printer & Filament Used